Credit: Alamy

 A cleaning expert has given a grim warning about making your bed first thing in the morning.

-For many people, getting up and making your bed is a sign of being organised and ready to tackle the day.
+For many people, getting up and making their bed is a sign of being organized and ready to tackle the day.

 It’s also something parents and partners will nag you to do in order to keep your room looking tidy.